Information on Car Passes for Constellation 2023

 Q: How many car passes are you selling?

 A: The exact number depends on the number of tickets sold, as well as site conditions leading up to the event.
 Typically around 500-600 car passes are sold.

 Q: Do RV’s need a car pass?

-A: YES, RVs need both a car pass and an RV Permit to attend.
-A limited number of RV Permits are available, by application.
-Spots with and without hookups are available.
+A: YES, RVs need an RV Permit to attend, which includes their parking pass.
+A limited number of RV Permits are available.
+NO RV HOOKUPS ARE AVAILABLE.
 More information on RV Permits can be found here: RV and Car Camping Permits.

 Q: I am driving a van and plan to camp in it.
 Do I need a car pass to sleep in my van?
 What if I need my car on-site but want to sleep in a tent?